jimhopp-lookout/testlab/README.md

     COMMANDS
-        help      - Shows a list of commands or help for one command container - Manage containers
+        help      - Shows a list of commands or help for one command container - Manage lab containers
-        network   - Manage networks
+        network   - Manage lab networks
-        node      - Manage nodes
+        node      - Manage lab nodes
-        create    - Create the test lab
+        create    - Create the lab components
-        destroy   - Destroy the test lab
+        destroy   - Destroy the lab components
-        up        - Online the test lab
+        up        - On-line the lab components
-        down      - Offline the test lab
+        down      - Off-line the lab components
-        setup     - Setup the test lab infrastructure teardown  - Teardown the test lab infrastructure build     - Build the test lab infrastructure demolish  - Demolish the test lab infrastructure status    - Display information on the status of the test lab
+        setup     - Provision the lab components
+        teardown  - De-provision the lab components
+        build     - Build the lab
+        demolish  - Demolish the lab
+        status    - Display the lab status

 You stand up your lab with the following command:

     tl build

-You can down the entire lab (this would only down the containers on the Local provider for example):
+You can down the entire lab (this would only down the containers and networks on the Local provider for example):

     tl down

-You can also destroy it (only works for VM backed providers; this would be a NO-OP on the Local provider for example):
+You can also demolish it (only works for VM backed providers; this would be a NO-OP on the Local provider for example):

-    tl destroy
+    tl demolish

 ## Getting Help